g4eve/Dog-Patrol/docs/tutorials/enroll-a-dog-sitter.md

 Make sure you've completed the [Before you start a tutorial](before-you-start-a-tutorial) topic on the development system you'll use for the tutorial.

 ## Enroll a new dog sitter
-You can enroll a new user in the To-Do service.
-To do so, `POST` a new [`dog sitter`](/api/dog-sitter.md) resource containing the dog sitter's details.
+You can enroll a new user in the Dog Patrol service.
+To do so, `POST` a new [`dog sitter`](/api/dogsitter.md) resource containing the dog sitter's details.

 1. If your local service is not running, start it.